Sustancia química prioritaria

 - Might harm the developing fetus and infant.

-Possible ways to reduce exposure:
+Possible ways to reduce exposure

 - Eat less canned food and more fresh food.